April 28, 2022

 value chain upstream and downstream emissions chart

 To effectively reduce upstream emissions businesses must actively engage with suppliers and vendors across the whole supply chain.
 That can be challenging as there can be thousands of suppliers, unavailable data, or gaps in the data, limited resources to collect and organize, or inefficiencies in communicating with other parties involved.
+Scope 3 emissions which are upstream and downstream activities, account for more than 70% of a company's emissions.

 The Gold Standard has developed an effective framework for supplier engagement that empowers businesses to reduce upstream emissions and meet their targets.

-In this article, we will explain the framework in detail and show how Net0 empowers businesses to measure and reduce upstream emissions.
+In this article, we will explain the framework in detail and show how Net0 empowers businesses to calculate, measure and reduce upstream emissions.

 The Gold Standard Framework for Supplier Engagement